Skip to Content

 Robust Travel Perks

-The value of a travel perk is whether you'll use it or not.
-If you typically rent a car, car rental insurance can be handy.
+The value of a travel perk is whether you'll use it.
+For example, understanding the common credit card travel insurance coverage is key, as benefits like trip delay insurance and car rental insurance can be incredibly handy.

 Other perks, such as complimentary room stays or elite status with a hotel group, may be specific to a hotel or airline.
 Free checked bags, airport lounge access, and trip delay insurance can also be valuable benefits.